We are supporting with

 WHAT ARE WE DOING TO HELP?

-Help fund researchers like John.
+Help fund researchers like Rebecca.

 Every cent helps, no matter how small.